ajreynol/rexec_cvc4/README.md

 # Commands:

 ### `install-server` :
 Install a copy of the server script to the remote machine.
 ### `info` :
 Print debug information on the local and remote source and binaries.
 ### `rinstall` :
 Remote install to local.
 Builds and copies a static binary of the current (source, build config) to $HOMEDIR/bin on the local machine.
 ### `reset` :
 Delete the remote's build directory for the current (source, build config).
 ### `reset-all` :
 Delete the remote's entire build directory.
 ### `configure :
 Runs configure.sh on remote for the current (source, build config).
 ### `install|regress|ctest|units|clean`:
 Issues a command in the remote's build directory.
 ### `checkout [branch name]`
 Syntax sugar for `info -b [branch name]`.

 # Code syncronization options to rexec:

+### `-B [branch name]`
--B [branch name] : Switch to branch local and remote.
+Switch to branch local and remote.
+### `-b [branch name]`
--b [branch name] : Switch to branch remote.
+Switch to branch on remote.
 Use if you changed branches manually on local independent of this script.
+### `-c [commit message]`
--c [commit message] : Commit to local, rebase remote.
+Commit to local, rebase remote.
+### `-r`
--r : Rebase remote (not recommended to use this manually) -s [syncronize type] : Syncronize code local to remote.
+Rebase remote (not recommended to use this manually)
+### `-s [syncronize type]`
+Syncronize code local to remote.
 Use if you made code changes that you don't want to commit to git.

 # Automatic code syncronization: